Legend has it that King Philip IV of France held animosity towards the Knights Templar Order, probably because he owed a huge debt to the Order.

 He pressured his relative Pope Clement V to bring down the Order.

-King Philip made claims that the Order was involved in nonreligious, heretical and criminal activities.
+Seizing on a rumor of the Order’s corruption, Philip IV ordered the arrest of the Order’s Grand Master and other leading members in 1307.
+King Philip made claims that the Order was involved in nonreligious, heretical, and criminal activities.

 However before the end of the year, both the King and the Pope met their deaths as well!

-The Story of the Knights Templar is surrounded with Mystery and Intrigue and there are many ‘Conspiracy theories’ linked to the ‘Templar Order’.
+The Story of the Knights Templar is surrounded by Mystery and Intrigue and there are many ‘Conspiracy theories’ linked to the ‘Templar Order’.

-Even though it’s main leader and founder ‘Jacques de Molay’ was burned at the stake and a papal bull outlawing the order declared in 1312, legend has it that many of the Knights Templar escaped to Scotland in Great Britain.
+Grand Master and founder ‘Jacques de Molay was burned at the stake and a papal bull outlawing the order was declared in 1312, however, legend has it that many of the Knights Templar escaped to Scotland in Great Britain.

-Stories surrounding the End of the ‘Knights Templar Order’ are surrounded by mystery, suspicion and Intrigue till this very day!
+Stories surrounding the End of the ‘Knights Templar Order’ are surrounded by mystery, suspicion, and Intrigue to this very day!